VadimV1/DevOps-Lab-RKE-and-Rancher/README.md

 # LAB2
 DevOps Lab - RKE and Rancher

-The webapp files that were used in **Section 4 - Deploying an application to the ‘lab2’ existing cluster**
+The webapp files and the Dockerfile that were used in **Section 4 - Deploying an application to the ‘lab2’ existing cluster**